 The ICLDI regularly consults an attorney for advice and guidance.
 Since our dance instructors are actively involved with the music industry, it's imperative that we remain knowledgeable about the revelant laws and regulations governing the music industry.
 Our members must use music - songs associated with the many dances that are being taught in the classes being offered to the public.
+The information presented is to offer some guidance and direction for dance instructors to research and understand.

 Instructor's use of a business or group logo.